Rafael Devers Player Props: Red Sox vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff ranks fifth in the league.
+- The 9.5 strikeouts per nine innings put together by the Braves pitching staff ranks fifth in the league.

-- The Braves have a 3.79 team ERA that ranks fourth among all league pitching staffs.
+- The Braves have the fifth-ranked team ERA across all MLB pitching staffs (3.83).

-- The Braves give up the third-fewest home runs in baseball (104 total, 1.1 per game).
+- Braves pitchers combine to give up 105 home runs (1.1 per game), the third-fewest in baseball.

-- The righty's most recent appearance was on Wednesday against the Arizona Diamondbacks, when he tossed 5 2/3 innings, surrendering four earned runs while giving up six hits.
+- His last appearance was on Thursday against the Arizona Diamondbacks, when the righty tossed six innings, surrendering four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.